Crown Colony of Sarawak: Cession

-After the end of Japanese occupation in Sarawak on 11 September 1945, British Military Administration with John Fitzpatrick took over Sarawak for seven months before handing it back to Rajah Charles Vyner Brooke on 15 April 1946.
+After the end of the Japanese occupation of Sarawak on 11 September 1945, the British Military Administration put John Fitzpatrick in control of Sarawak before handing it back to Rajah Charles Vyner Brooke seven months later on 15 April 1946.
 Charles Vyner Brooke arrived in Sarawak on 15 April 1946 to receive the handover.
 He was generally well received by the Sarawak population.
 During the Japanese occupation, Sarawak had suffered a total loss of 23 million dollars (excluding 57 million in losses by Sarawak oil company) due to the destruction of oilfields, airstrips, and rubber plantations.
 Vyner Brooke found that he did not have enough resources to develop Sarawak.
-He did not have any male heir to inherit the position of White Rajah.
-Vyner Brooke also lacked confidence in the leadership abilities of Bertram Brooke (Vyner's brother) and Anthony Brooke (Bertram Brooke's son) to govern Sarawak.
-Vyner Brooke hoped that with the cession of Sarawak as a British crown colony, the British would be able to rebuild Sarawak's infrastructure and develop its postwar economy.
-The news of the cession of Sarawak first came to light on 8 February 1946; there was a mixed response from the Sarawak people.
-The Iban, the Chinese, and the Melanau community received the news positively.
-However, the majority of the Malays were against the cession of Sarawak to the British government.
-British representatives conducted a survey among the various ethnic groups in Sarawak regarding the cession issue.
+He also didn't have a male heir to inherit the position of White Rajah and did not have confidence in the abilities of his brother Bertram Brooke and Bertram's son Anthony Brooke to govern Sarawak.
+Vyner Brooke hoped that with the cession of Sarawak as a British Crown colony, the British would be able to rebuild Sarawak's infrastructure and develop its postwar economy.
+The news of the cession of Sarawak came to light on 8 February 1946; there was a mixed response from the Sarawak people.
+The Iban, Chinese, and Melanau communities received the news positively.
+However, the majority of Malays were against the cession of Sarawak to the British government.
+British representatives conducted a survey among the ethnic groups in Sarawak regarding the cession issue.
 On 10 May 1946, a report was compiled and sent to the Colonial Office in London, which included the following: